No more TDS Stress! Avoid Penalties

 Conclusion

-To sum up, the new provisions introduced by Budget 2020 have shifted the burden of tax payment on dividend income from the company distributing dividends to the recipient of such dividend income.
+To sum up, this section has shifted the burden of tax payment on dividend income from the company to the recipient of such dividend income.

 Related Articles